woonsanko/hippo-davstore-demo/README.md

 in order to manage binary content (e.g. images, files, etc.).

-#### Warning: Demo with WebDAV not working at the moment!

-    Please test it with an SFTP server for now as the demo with WebDAV is broken.
-    Apache Commons VFS 2 still depends on the old Jackrabbit WebDAV library and Commons HTTP Client 3.x for the **webdav** protocol.
-    However, Apache Jackrabbit WebDAV library has upgraded HttpClient to v4.x since 2.14 (ref: JCR-4065).
-    So, those two no more work with each other.
-    Apache Commons VFS project will upgrade the Jackrabbit dependency accordingly with VFS-686.

 Jackrabbit ```VFSDataStore``` (available since Jackrabbit 2.13.2) is using Commons VFS 2 to get access to various backend storages such as local file system, SFTP, WebDAV, etc.
 For more details, please read my blog post:
 - http://woonsanko.blogspot.com/2016/08/cant-we-store-huge-amount-of-binary.html